Tudor Morley Griffith

 Tudor Morley Griffith (2 June 1951 – 17 November 2011) was a British radiologist and professor of the Department of Diagnostic Radiology at the School of Medicine, Cardiff University.

 Early life and education

 Griffith was born in Gowerton, Wales.
-He attended Trinity College Cambridge as a 1969 Open Scholar, graduating with a double first in theoretical physics in 1972, and studying there in the Cavendish Laboratory until 1973.
-He later returned to Wales to read medicine, qualifying as a doctor from the Welsh National School of Medicine in 1978, gaining his MRCP in 1981, before specializing in radiology and becoming FRCR in 1986.
-He completed his PhD thesis in 1990.
+He attended Trinity College, Cambridge, as an Open Scholar in 1969, graduating with a double first in theoretical physics in 1972 and continuing his studies at the Cavendish Laboratory until 1973.
+He later returned to Wales to study medicine, qualifying as a doctor from the Welsh National School of Medicine in 1978, gaining his MRCP in 1981, specializing in radiology, and becoming a Fellow of the Royal College of Radiologists (FRCR) in 1986.
+He completed his PhD in 1990.

 Tudor married Dr. Jayne Barry, and they have three sons Richard, Robert and David.
 And he also has a daughter Kate from first marriage.

 Academia life

 Tudor started his career at the Department of Cardiology in Cardiff, directed by Prof. Andrew Henderson, researching the Endothelium-derived relaxing factor (EDRF, later identified as nitric oxide).
 He received a Young Investigators Annual Research Award from the British Cardiac Society in 1983.
 The research findings were published in Nature in 1984.
 This work formed the basis of Tudor's PhD thesis and led him to the Young Investigators Award at the British Cardiac Society in 1983.
 Further work on this topic earned him the Pfizer National Academic Award for Biological Research in 1988.

 Later, combining his scientific background in theoretical physics and medicine, he studied the effect of vasomotor properties of the endothelium on the growth and behavior of microvascular networks.
 He developed several models, including one of the vascular network in the rabbit ear.
 Later his research focussed on the role of the endothelium-derived hyperpolarizing factor (EDHF) and in particular on the role of gap junctions.